Biopsy - polyps

 Carlson SM, Goldberg J, Lentz GM.
 Endoscopy: hysteroscopy and laparoscopy: indications, contraindications, and complications.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 10.

-Pohl H, Draganov P, Soetikno R, Kaltenbach T. Colonoscopic polypectomy, mucosal resection, and submucosal resection.
+Pohl H, Draganov P, Soetikno R, Kaltenbach T. Colonoscopic polypectomy, mucosal resection, and submucosal dissection.
 In: Chandrasekhara V, Elmunzer BJ, Khashab MA, Muthusamy VR, eds.
 Clinical Gastrointestinal Endoscopy.
 3rd ed.
-Philadelphia, PA; 2019:chap 37.
+Philadelphia, PA: Elsevier; 2019:chap 37.